 FINDINGS AND ANALYSIS

+State this more like a key finding emerging from you study is that eBaying constitute not only an instance of skilling but also de-skilling.
+Until now, the term shouldn’t have been used.
 My intention is to focus on the skilling and deskilling of practices within the context of eBay.
 The term deskilling refers to the skill and knowledge that was previously in the domain of the human agent being delegated to a technological agent.
 While attention will be concentrated on the manifestation of deskilling and its impact upon eBay practices, acknowledgement of skilling, the acquisition of knowledge’s necessary for competent eBay use that leads to such deskilling, is necessary to understand the trajectory of these broader knowledge’s.
 Although participants did not expressly acknowledge their use of available technology as a form of deskilling, there were consistent themes found within the data which I organise under two key themes below.

-Firstly, it materialised that as a result of becoming skilled in using technology, there are reduced opportunities to learn the rules and know-how’s of the site itself which were initially believed to imbibe the eBayer with the skills for competent utilisation of the site.
+Firstly, in becoming skilled in using eBay, there were reduced opportunities to learn the rules and know-how’s of the site itself which were initially believed to imbibe the eBayer with the skills for competent utilisation of the site.
+What about other knowledges required to use the site competently, such as how to assess/determine value and how to frame it?
 Through the stories, it was made clear how eBay usage evolves, and much of this original knowledge becomes less prevalent as it is superseded by technology.
 Many of the emotions attributed to the process of eBaying by Denegri-Knott and Molesworth (2009), the supposed ‘search for the desired item and associated thrill of the bidding process’, were absent from participants stories when recounting experiences of technological intervention.
-Through the stories, it became apparent that by attaining skills in technology, you lose the other knowledge’s previously acquired as a means of becoming a competent eBayer.
+Through the stories, it became apparent that by attaining skills in technology, you lose the other knowledge’s previously acquired as a means of becoming a competent eBayer, what kind of knowledge?

-Further to this notion that deskilling makes many of the original rules and knowledge’s of eBay obsolete, it emerged that the technology which enables deskilling within participants in certain manifestations has a secondary role to that for which it is explicitly intended.
+Further to this notion that deskilling makes many of the original rules and knowledge’s of eBay obsolete, it emerged that the technology which enables deskilling within participants in certain manifestations has a secondary role to that for which it is explicitly intended this is not very clear, what do you mean?.
 EBay allows for the delegation of responsibility and commitment on to technology, meaning that many of the rules and knowledge’s initially learned through interaction with the site become defunct.
 Participant’s stories demonstrated this reduced commitment through deskilling, where less to no attachment was formed with goods and the responsibility of obtainment was in a sense, no longer that of the eBayer themselves.
+What about attachment to the activity itself?

-SKILL TOTALITY AND OBSELETE KNOWLEDGE (EDIT TITLE)
+SKILL TOTALITY AND OBSELETE KNOWLEDGE (EDIT TITLE) Agree, this is not very clear as it stands.